 Recombinant DNA Technology steps

-- Insertion of the desired recombinant DNA into the host organism – As mentioned in Tools of recombinant DNA technology, there are various ways in which this can be achieved.
-The successfully transformed cells/organisms carry forward the recombinant gene to the offsprings.
+Insertion of the desired recombinant DNA into the host organism – As mentioned in Tools of recombinant DNA technology, there are various ways in which this can be achieved.
+The effectively transformed cells/organisms carry forward the recombinant gene to the offspring.

 Application of recombinant DNA technology